Eastern Libya parliament head says forces will push Tripoli campaign

 Haftar, 75, a former general in Gaddafi’s army who later joined the revolt against him, moved his troops out of their eastern stronghold to take the oil-rich desert south earlier this year, before sweeping up to Tripoli at the start of April.

-Writing by Ahmed Elumami and Ulf Laessing; Editing by David Holmes
+Writing by Ulf Laessing; Editing by David Holmes